akshar-raaj/designing-data-intensive-applications/reliablility-maintainability-scalability/README.md

 - Ratio of read to write in a database

 This section discusses an interesting use case of Twitter.
 Check it [here](../use-cases/twitter/).

+We should be measuring the current **performance** of the system under a baseline load.
+And then see how the performance is impacted or degrades when the load increases.

+Thus we should have a way to measure the **performance**.
+Some performance metrics are:
+- Throughput
+- Response time, **incorrectly** referred as Latency.

+This chapter briefly talks about two concepts related to Response time
+- Network delay
+- Queueing delay

+Very often we measure **average response time**.
+However it's not a very useful metric.
+A better metric would be in terms of **percentiles**.

+- **Head of line blocking** can significantly affect the response time at high percentiles.

+#### Coping with Load

+How to maintain a desired **performance** when **load parameters** increase.

+Systems can scale in two directions:
+- Scale up: Vertical scaling
+- Scale out: Horizontal scaling

+Systems can scale in two ways:
+- Auto Scaling.
+Can also be referred as Elastic scaling
+- Manual Scaling.
+Gives more confidence and would have less operational surprises.

+Common wisdom:
+- Scale out with stateless services, like application servers.
+- Scale up stateful services, like database.

+### Maintainability
+- Operability
+- Simplicity
+- Evolvability

+#### Operability

+Make it easy to operate the system.
+Things like the following should be easy
+- Understanding system health
+- Investigating issues

+Thus the following can be considered as part of maintainable systems
+- Monitoring
+- Logging

+#### Simplicity

+Simple is better than complex.
+We should write proper abstractions.

+Abstraction: Hide complex implementation details behind a simple and clean facade.

+#### Evolvability

+System is amenable to change and enhancements.

+Following practices can aide in keeping an evolvable system
+- Agile methodologies
+- TDD